 Farm Fresh Koiwai

-Koiwai Farm is blessed with rich, fertile soil that helps us produce wonderful dairy products, such as eggs, vegetables and of course milk that we use to make cheese, pastries and the oldest, well-known dairy brand in Japan.
+Koiwai Farm is blessed with rich, fertile soil that helps us produce wonderful dairy products, such as vegetables and of course milk that we use to make cheese, pastries and the oldest, well-known dairy brand in Japan.
 Stores in the farm are always up for a visit!